Frequently Asked Questions

 General

-- Does Horse Sense operate all year-round?
+Does Horse Sense operate year-round?
 What happens during bad weather?

 I am afraid of horses.
 Can I still benefit from this type of therapy?